AdobeDocs/release-notes.en/current.md

 ### New features in [!DNL Advertising DSP] {#advertising-dsp}

-See [What's New in [!DNL Advertising DSP]](https://experienceleague.adobe.com/docs/advertising/dsp/home.html)
+See [What's new in [!DNL Advertising DSP]](https://experienceleague.adobe.com/en/docs/advertising/dsp/home)

 ### New features in [!DNL Advertising Search, Social, & Commerce] {#advertising-search}

-See [What's New in [!DNL Advertising Search, Social, & Commerce]](https://experienceleague.adobe.com/docs/advertising/search-social-commerce/home.html)
+See [What's new in [!DNL Advertising Search, Social, & Commerce]](https://experienceleague.adobe.com/en/docs/advertising/search-social-commerce/home)

 +++